-In addition to the bereavement leave granted under this Article, upon the approval of the appointing authority, any employee who has accrued unused sick leave at full pay shall be allowed sick leave with full pay not to exceed two (2) working days per occurrence for the purpose of bereavement leave if it is necessary for the employee to travel a minimum of 1,500 miles one-way, as calculated by the Automobile Association of America (AAA).
-Employees requesting the use of sick leave under this provision shall furnish satisfactory proof to the appointing authority of the distance traveled.
+In addition to the bereavement leave granted under this Article, any employee who has accrued unused sick leave, vacation, personal leave, or compensatory time off shall be allowed to use such leave or unpaid leave not to exceed two (2) working days per occurrence for the purpose of bereavement leave.
 Use of sick leave hours for bereavement leave shall not be counted as sick leave in any department Sick Leave Use Monitoring Program.